Residents of a Bridgeport SRO are told they have until the end of the day to get out

 Mimi Simon, spokesperson for the Buildings Department, says that Fitzmaurice is on shaky legal ground in trying to evict the tenants.
 According to Simon, the city is moving the building into a housing court that deals with building code violations and "troubled buildings."

-"[Fitzmaurice] has reported to the judge in the foreclosure case that he made repairs, but he has not obtained any permits for the alleged work completed," Simon says.
-"If this work is not up to code, the City will seek to have a receiver appointed out of the Housing Court to undertake the needed repairs."
+Fitzmaurice "has reported to the judge in the foreclosure case that he made repairs, but he has not obtained any permits for the alleged work completed," Simon says.
+"If this work is not up to code, the city will seek to have a receiver appointed out of the Housing Court to undertake the needed repairs."

 In addition, Simon points out that JCF's two letters telling tenants to get out lack "any specific details of any particular tenant's breach of the lease," which she says is necessary for an eviction.
 (In fact, many tenants say they have never signed leases, but the law still requires they be given proper notification before an eviction.)
 JCF did not return calls for comment.